 Episode 2: BlocPower

 In The Ecopreneurs, episode 2, we meet Donnel Baird’s BlocPower.
-The clean-tech start-up uses clean energy to help disadvantaged communities benefit from more sustainable living spaces, healthier environments, more efficient appliances — and the related jobs created.
+The start-up uses clean energy to help disadvantaged communities benefit from more sustainable living spaces, healthier environments, more efficient appliances — and the related jobs created.

 Everybody wants their kids to be healthy and not have to breathe in indoor air pollution.
 Everybody wants lower energy bills.
 Everybody wants their neighbors to have jobs.Donnel Baird, BlocPower CEO and founder